Azure/Enterprise-Scale/docs/reference/wingtip/README.md

   * Azure Security Center (Standard or Free tier)
   * Azure Sentinel
   * Diagnostics settings for Activity Logs, VMs, and PaaS resources sent to Log Analytics
-* When deploying Adventure Works and Contoso: An Azure subscription dedicated for Connectivity, which deploys core Azure networking resources such as:
-  * A hub virtual network
-  * Azure Firewall
-  * ExpressRoute Gateway
-  * VPN Gateway
-  * Azure Private DNS Zones for Private Link
 * (Optionally) An Azure subscription dedicated for Identity in case your organization requires to have Active Directory Domain Controllers in a dedicated subscription.
 * (Optionally) Integrate your Azure environment with GitHub (Azure DevOps will come later), where you provide the PA Token to create a new repository and automatically discover and merge your deployment into Git.
-* Landing Zone Management Group for Corp connected applications that require connectivity to on-premises, to other landing zones or to the internet via shared services provided in the hub virtual network.
-  * This is where you will create your subscriptions that will host your corp-connected workloads.
 * Landing Zone Management Group for Online applications that will be internet-facing, where a virtual network is optional and hybrid connectivity is not required.
   * This is where you will create your Subscriptions that will host your online workloads.
 * Landing zone subscriptions for Azure native, internet-facing Online applications and resources.
-* Landing zone subscriptions for Corp connected applications and resources, including a virtual network that will be connected to the hub via VNet peering.
 * Azure Policies for online and corp-connected landing zones, which include:
   * Enforce VM monitoring (Windows & Linux)
   *	Enforce VMSS monitoring (Windows & Linux)